shubhamkumarjha123/py_codes/folder/Print no in backward.md

-# Print no. in backward order from user inputed no. till -1 using for loop.
+# Print no. in backward order from user inputed no till -1 using for loop.

 ```python